GELO DI MELONE, a simple summer, Sicilian dessert

 ZELTEN from the Trentino, Alto Adige region of Italy

 I have never made traditional dishes for Christmas obligatory and my menu choices depend on the people I am sharing Christmas with.
 Last year it was fresh seafood – oysters, prawns and crayfish – simply served and delicious.
-This year main course is likely to be duck with cherries marinated in grappa.
-What comes before and after is to be yet decided.

 When my parents were alive, our family Christmas meal was likely to be a combination of offerings from Sicily and Trieste, either a caponata or an insalata russa for the finger food, a good brodo with tortellini for firsts, while the second course varied from year to year, and perhaps there was a cassata or a zuppa inglese for dessert.
-Only fish on Christmas eve was obligatory, but there was never a set Christmas menu, as there tends to be in many Australian or Italian households.

 You won’t find me cooking turkey because it is too much like chicken, for me.
 As for dessert – I am not a fan of Christmas pudding and the only parts of pavlova I like are the berries and cream.
-I have made too many cassate (plural of cassata) and panforte on too many occasions to repeat them or appreciate them as I once did at Christmas.
+I have made too many cassate (plural of cassata) and panforte on too many occasions to repeat making these or to appreciate them as I once did at Christmas.
+Panforte now made with so many different ingredients in Australia has become far too common and so removed from the Italian regional recipes, steeped in cultural traditions.

 I’ve looked at numerous recipes and background information about Zelten and found that there are many variations in the recipes.
-Zelten began from humble beginnings, a bread dough enriched with the typical local dry fruit and spices, the quantity and quality of fruit being poor in some (as in Trentino) and extravagant in others (as in Balzano).
+Zelten began from humble beginnings, a bread dough enriched with the typical local dry fruit and spices, the quantity and quality of fruit being poor in some areas (as in Trentino) and extravagant in others (as in Balzano).

 The numerous recipes I read varied greatly.
 For example, walnuts are the principal nut used in all the recipes, but some variations contain almonds and/or hazelnuts/ pine nuts.
 Apart from figs and dried grapes, there are recipes with dates and/or unspecified dried fruit.
 To me using dates and mixed fruit do not sound typical of Tyrol.